ircam-ismm/rta-lib/README.md

 #### license

-All the files in RTA are released under the BSD 3-clause license, except `statistics/rta_cca.h` and `statistics/rta_cca.c` which depend on the GNU Scientific Library (gsl), and are therefore released under the same GPL v3 license.
+All the files in RTA are released under the BSD 3-clause license, except `statistics/rta_cca.h` and `statistics/rta_cca.c` which depend on the GSL (GNU Scientific Library), and are therefore released under the same GPL v3 license.